 Compassionate & Aggressive Legal Representation in Prince Georges, Charles, Calvert & Anne Arundel

 When a healthcare professional fails to deliver the utmost standard of care, it is the patient who ultimately suffers the consequences.
 People put their trust in healthcare professionals to deliver desired results while providing a general standard of care for patients.
 Unfortunately, that is not always the case as many patients endure painful experiences that result in more harm than good.

-If you or a loved one has suffered a serious injury or death as a result of medical malpractice, it is crucial that you have an experienced medical malpractice lawyer standing by your side.
-The experienced team at Potter Burnett Law is dedicated to protecting the rights of patients who have fallen victim to medical malpractice.
+If you or a loved one has suffered a serious injury or death as a result of medical malpractice, it is crucial that you have an experienced medical malpractice lawyer in Maryland standing by your side.
+The experienced lawyers at Potter Burnett Law are dedicated to protecting the rights of patients who have fallen victim to medical negligence and malpractice.

 What is Medical Malpractice?

-Medical malpractice is defined as any act or omission by a physician during treatment of a patient that deviates from accepted norms of practice in the medical community and causes an injury to the patient.
+Medical malpractice is defined as any act or omission by a physician during the treatment of a patient that deviates from accepted norms of practice in the medical community and causes an injury to the patient.

 If a healthcare provider fails to act reasonably under the circumstances, then he or she has “breached” the standard of care.
 But a breach alone is not malpractice – the breach by the healthcare provider must cause damage.
 The damage caused by a medical mistake varies but usually involves a serious injury or death.

-Medical malpractice cases our team has handled for our valued clients over the years include:
+Medical malpractice cases our Maryland medical malpractice law firm has handled for our valued clients over the years include: